uncomtrade/comtradeapicall/README.md

 - countryareaCode(str) : The country or geographic area to which the measured statistical phenomenon relates.
 Use *getReference('ais:countriesareas')* for the complete list.
 - vesselTypeCode(str) : The high level categorization of vessels transporting the goods.
 Use *getReference('ais:vesseltypes')* for the complete list.
 - flowCode(str) : Trade flow (exports, imports)

+## Proxy Server
+- proxy_url(str) : All functions that call the API support the proxy server.
+Use the parameter proxy_url.

 ## Examples of python usage
 - Extract Australia imports of commodity code 91 in classic mode in May 2022